 Missed opportunities

-If you have registered to take the exam, but did not deliver (a part of) it, your result will be registered as a missed opportunity (abbreviated as GK).
+If you have registered to take the exam but did not deliver (a part of) it, your result will be registered as a missed opportunity (abbreviated as GK).

 Invalid sufficient average grades

 In the case in which the final average grade is sufficient, but one of the parts (for example essay or exam) is insufficient, the letter O will be registered in Osiris to indicate that the results are insufficient.